Strange Air Conditioner Smells? What Common AC Odors Mean for Texas Homeowners

 2. Rotten Egg or Sulfur Smell

-A rotten egg or sulfur-like odor is never normal and should be treated as an emergency.
+An air conditioner that smells like rotten eggs is never normal and should be treated as an emergency.

 -